Dark matter as the source of neutrino mass: theory overview and experimental prospects: Simplest Scotogenic Model

 The following expression gives the one-loop-generated neutrino mass~\cite{Mandal:2021yph},

 where $M_{F_k}$ are the dark fermion masses, and the $\Lambda$ matrix is defined as $\Lambda=\text{diag}(\Lambda_1,\Lambda_2,\Lambda_3)$ with

-Note that in the lepton-number-symmetric limit~\cite{Merle:2016scw} where $\lambda_5\to 0$ one has $m_{\eta_R}^2=m_{\eta_I}^2$, implying an exact cancellation between the $\eta_R$ and $\eta_I$ loops and, as a consequence, vanishing neutrino masses.
+Note that in the lepton-number-symmetric limit where $\lambda_5\to 0$ one has $m_{\eta_R}^2=m_{\eta_I}^2$, implying an exact cancellation between the $\eta_R$ and $\eta_I$ loops and, as a consequence, vanishing neutrino masses.
 Therefore, neutrino masses are symmetry-protected.
 In the small $\lambda_5$ limit one can simplify the above expression as,

 where we assumed $m_{\eta_R}^2\approx m_{\eta_I}^2\equiv m_0^2$.
 One sees that there are many ways to accommodate the observed atmospheric and solar neutrino mass-squared differences from Eq.~\eqref{eq:numass2}.
 For instance, one can choose a sizeable Yukawa coupling $Y_F$ even with TeV-scale masses for $F_k$ and $\eta$.
-It is useful to express the $Y_F$ using a Casas-Ibarra-like form~\cite{Casas:2001sr},
+One can obtain the $Y_F$ using a Casas-Ibarra-like form~\cite{Casas:2001sr},

 where $R$ is a $3\times 3$ complex orthogonal matrix and $U_{\rm lep}$ is the leptonic mixing matrix determined through global analyses of the neutrino oscillation data~\cite{deSalas:2020pgw,10.5281/zenodo.4726908,Esteban:2020cvm,Capozzi:2021fjo}.